 Whenever we are practicing arm balances such as Plank, Chaturanga, Upward-Facing Dog, or similar yoga poses, many of us move our shoulders way past our wrists.
-Instead, think about aligning the outer shoulder with the center of the wrist.
+Instead, think about aligning the position of the outer shoulder joint with the center of the wrist.
 This will stack your arm bones and keep you from putting unnecessary pressure on your wrists.
 Maintaining correct alignment in yoga postures will help to protect your wrists from injury.

 5. Engage hasta bandha

 Hasta bandha, also known as the hand lock, is a subtle movement with a big impact.
 Hasta bandha is when you spread your fingers wide on the ground and draw upwards through the center of your palms.
 This movement helps engage your arm muscles, draws the energy up your arms, and relieves some of the pressure on your wrists.
 It can be challenging at first, but it can benefit your practice immensely as a lack of strength in this area can lead to wrist problems.

 6. Warm-up beforehand

 We often warm up our spines with cat pose and cow pose at the beginning of class.
 We might do neck rolls or stretch gently from side to side.
 These are all ways to prepare the body for the more intense postures throughout the class.
 We can do the same for our wrists by doing some wrist stretches.
 Try making a fist and moving your fist clockwise and then counter-clockwise.

 In Downward-Facing Dog focus on shifting the weight into your heels.
 In arm-balance poses such as Crow Pose, think about lifting through your core.
 The more you move your weight out of your wrists, the less repetitive stress there will be, and hopefully, you’ll notice a positive difference.